jalotra/Neural_Network_From_Scratch/README.md

 * We initialize the `l->in` matrix and `l->out` with one neuron.

 * We do the weight initialization quite effectively.
-There a few methods to do so.
+1. There a few methods to do so.
 One is known as Xavier Initialization.
-See it here [Xavier Initialization](http://proceedings.mlr.press/v9/glorot10a/glorot10a.pdf), here I initialize the weights as a random matrix of size `input*output` with values that lie in the range `(-sqrt(2/input), sqrt(2/input))`.
-And this works pretty well
+See it here [Xavier Initialization] (http://proceedings.mlr.press/v9/glorot10a/glorot10a.pdf), here I initialize the weights as a random matrix of size `input*output` with values that lie in the range `(-sqrt(2/input), sqrt(2/input))`.
+And this works pretty well.

+2. I have also implemented normal distribution with some mean `m` and variance `s`.
+Check line 116 for `matrix normal_random_matrix(int rows, int cols, double m, double s)` and it works on `box-muller` algorithm.
+Check wiki for that.

 * We create the past weights updates as l->v, current weight updates l->dw of same dimensions as that of l->w.